P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-\begin{remark} In the decomposition of a P{\l}onka bi-magma $(X, \, \cdot, \, \ast)$ given by \Cref{th:strpbimag} we observe that if each component $X_i \subseteq X$ of the partition is a right ideal of the magma $(X, \, \cdot)$ and a left ideal of $(X, \, \ast)$, hence $X_i$ is a right-left ideal of $(X, \, \cdot, \, \ast)$ in the sense of \Cref{de:idealeds} below.
-In particular, each $X_i$ is a P{\l}onka sub-bi-magma of $(X, \, \cdot, \, \ast)$ and is a Lyubashenko bi-magma, i.e. it has the form $(X_i, \, \cdot_{f_i^i}, \ast^{g_i^i})$ as given in \Cref{ex:bmlyb}.
-Thus, \Cref{th:strpbimag} gives a decomposition of any P{\l}onka bi-magma into subalgebras that are Lyubashenko bi-magmas.
+\begin{remark} In the decomposition of a P{\l}onka bi-magma $(X, \, \cdot, \, \ast)$ given by Theorem \ref{th:strpbimag} we observe that each component $X_i \subseteq X$ of the partition is a right ideal of the magma $(X, \, \cdot)$ and a left ideal of $(X, \, \ast)$, hence it is a right-left ideal of $(X, \, \cdot, \, \ast)$ in the sense of the above definition.
+In particular, each $X_i$ is a P{\l}onka sub-bi-magma of $(X, \, \cdot, \, \ast)$ and is a Lyubashenko bi-magma, i.e. it has the form $(X_i, \, \cdot_{f_i^i}, \ast^{g_i^i})$ as given in Example \ref{exs:bmlyb}(\ref{item:LB}).
+Thus, Theorem \ref{th:strpbimag} gives a decomposition of any P{\l}onka bi-magma into subalgebras that are Lyubashenko bi-magmas.

-The same decomposition is singleton (that is $|I| = 1$) if and only if any two elements $a$, $b\in X$ are congruent in the sense of the proof of \Cref{th:strpbimag}; this is equivalent to the fact that there exist two commuting self-function $f$, $g: X \to X$ such that $(X, \, \cdot, \, \ast) = (X, \, \cdot_f, \ast^g)$, i.e. the P{\l}onka bi-magma is a Lyubashenko bi-magma. \end{remark}
+The same decomposition is singleton (that is $|I| = 1$) if and only if any two elements $a$, $b\in X$ are congruent in the sense of the proof of Theorem \ref{th:strpbimag}; this is equivalent to the fact that there exist two commuting self-functions $f$, $g: X \to X$ such that $(X, \, \cdot, \, \ast) = (X, \, \cdot_f, \ast^g)$, i.e. the P{\l}onka bi-magma is a Lyubashenko bi-magma. \end{remark}

-\begin{definition} Let $(X, \, \cdot, \, \ast)$ be a P{\l}onka bi-magma.
-A non-empty subset $I \subseteq X$ is called a \emph{right-left ideal} if it is simultaneous a right ideal of $(X, \, \cdot)$ and a left ideal of $(X, \, \ast)$.
-Furthermore, $(X, \, \cdot, \, \ast)$ is called a \emph{right-left simple} P{\l}onka bi-magma if it has no proper non-empty right-left ideals. \end{definition}